Digital Buyers Consult

 Everyone is working toward three golden words: clear to close.
 Once we hear those words, we know the closing can be scheduled.
 In order to get to that step, you’ll need to pick an attorney to conduct the closing for you and prepare all of the documents you need to sign in collaboration with your lender.
 You will also need to get an insurance binder on the property, so speak to an insurance agent to ensure that is in place for the closing date.

 Tyler is a proud Rhode Islander, born and bred.
 A Providence College graduate and Newport resident, his familiarity and passion for the Ocean State is unparalleled.
-After a successful career building relationships and contacts in the sales and hospitality industry, Tyler decided to focus his efforts towards real estate and has never looked back.
+After a successful career building relationships and contacts in sales and the hospitality industry, Tyler focused his efforts towards real estate and has never looked back.

-Tyler is the newest addition to the Fitzpatrick team and couldn’t be happier to work with some of the top professionals in the industry.
-He prides himself on a full-service concierge style approach when working with clients and bases his business on a foundation of trust and communication.
-Whether you’re a portfolio investor or purchasing your first home, Tyler is committed to making each and every transaction as smooth, seamless and enjoyable as possible.
+Tyler prides himself on a full-service concierge style approach when working with clients and bases his business on a foundation of trust and communication.
+Whether you’re purchasing your first home or are an established portfolio investor, Tyler is committed to making each and every transaction as smooth, seamless and enjoyable as possible.